sebleedelisle/Liberation-Gitbook/setting-up/setting-up-your-project.md

 1.  **Change the number of lasers in your project :**&#x20;

-    In the _Laser Overview_ window, click the red button on the right to delete a laser.
+    In the _Laser Overview_ panel, click the red button on the right to delete a laser.
 Add a laser with the _ADD LASER_ button at the bottom.
 See also [adding-removing-lasers.md](adding-removing-lasers.md "mention")

     <figure><img src="../.gitbook/assets/Screenshot 2025-01-22 at 10.32.22.png" alt="" width="268"><figcaption></figcaption></figure>
 2.  **Update the 3D visualiser view :**&#x20;

-    Adjust the position and orientation of each laser using the _3D Visualiser Settings_ Window.
+    Adjust the position and orientation of each laser using the _3D Visualiser Settings_ panel.
 See [3d-visualiser.md](3d-visualiser.md "mention").&#x20;